-The Hydraulic Leveling System Control Panel is located near the dash area.
+The Hydraulic Leveling System Control Panel is located on the dash.

-Leveling System Control Panel
+Leveling System Control Panel (Located on dash)

 See the Leveling System Operation Guide provided in your InfoCase for complete operating instructions.
 It also contains additional precautions, technical information, and instructions for manual operation if a system failure occurs.